allenai/HyBayes/README.md

 ```

 ## Running the Analysis
-Let's assume assume that you have followed the above instructions and:
+Let's assume that you have followed the above instructions and:
  - (1) included the performances observations (of from two approaches) in two separate files,
  - (2) you have  and indicate the information in a config file.